tateru-io/tateru-installer/README.md

 # Installer

+You need to have Docker and `bsdtar` installed to build the installer.
+To run the virtual environment you also need `python3` and `qemu`.

-Build installer iso using `make build/out/tateru-boot.iso`.
+Build installer ISO using `make build/out/tateru-boot.iso`.

 You can try the image using `make qemu`.